 In the 1960s and 70s, UCS shed light on the Nixon’s administration’s nuclear-tipped missile defense system and built support for the US-Soviet Anti-Ballistic Missile (ABM) Treaty limiting missile defense systems.
 In the 1980s, UCS sponsored teach-ins on the threat of nuclear war at 150 campuses, rallying 100,000 students and supporters.
 In the following years, the program demonstrated the vulnerability of the US missile defense system to countermeasures, helped stop the development of space-based missile defense interceptors and several new types of nuclear weapons, and built support for critical international agreements—including New START, the most recent and important US-Russian nuclear arms reduction treaty.

-The program’s experts regularly appear in national media, testify before Congress, meet with policymakers, and organize the International Summer Symposium on Science and Global Security.
+The program’s experts regularly appear in national media, testify before Congress, and meet with policymakers in DC.